hakanErgin/javascript-3-homework/week-1/reference-type-args.md

-Understanding [reference vs. value](https://github.com/janke-learning/reference-vs-value) is critical to mastering asynchronous JavaScript.
-As you begin to use API's, promises and callbacks you will be updating application data by reference ("side effects").
-API calls can't return values!

-> paste [this markdown of exercises](https://raw.githubusercontent.com/janke-learning/function-exercises/master/reference-type-arguments.md) into this file and complete the exercises

 # Reference Type Arguments

 When reference types (ie. arrays, objects) are passed as arguments to a function JavaScript simply passes a pointer to the thing in memory.
 If you modify a data structure that was passed as an argument, the changes will remain in the global scope after the frame has closed.
 This is a _side effect_.